humaspasta/Market-Data-Pipeline-Descriptive-Analytics/README.md

 # Further Steps:
 1) Since Yahoo finance may not have data for all days within the specified range, all missing days are forward filled.
 Future changes will only forward fill gaps with >= 2 buisness days.
-2) logs.txt only displays one ticker but it would be more convenitent if all fast forward dates were displayed across all tickers.
+2) logs.txt only displays one ticker but it would be more convenient if all fast forward dates were displayed across all tickers.
 This will be changed in upcoming commits.

 ## If any further questions, concerns, or suggestions arise, please do not hesitate to email humzap20@gmail.com